annell/ecs-cpp/Readme.md

 >`System` A system is a process which acts on all entities with the desired components.
 For example a physics system may query for entities having mass, velocity and position components, and iterate over the results doing physics calculations on the sets of components for each entity.

 >The behavior of an entity can be changed at runtime by systems that add, remove or modify components.
-This eliminates the ambiguity problems of deep and wide inheritance hierarchies often found in Object Oriented Programming techniques that are difficult to understand, maintain, and extend.
+This eliminates the ambiguity problems of deep and wide inheritance hierarchies often found in Object-Oriented Programming techniques that are difficult to understand, maintain, and extend.
 Common ECS approaches are highly compatible with, and are often combined with, data-oriented design techniques.
 Data for all instances of a component are commonly stored together in physical memory, enabling efficient memory access for systems which operate over many entities.

 ## Features
 - Header only library for easy integration.